 A focus limit switch enables the full focus range or 9.8' (3.0m) - ∞.
 When the subject is expected to stay within the shorter range, selecting that option may decrease focus lock times due to reduced focus hunting.

-With adequate contrast on the subject, this lens focuses in very dark environments, though when the low light AF limits are approached, AF becomes painfully slow.
+With adequate contrast on the subject, this lens focuses in dark environments, though when the low light AF limits are approached, AF becomes painfully slow.

 I found this lens to consistently focus accurately, the number one requirement of an AF system.